Saint Peter: Bahá'í Faith

-In the Bahá’í Faith "the primacy of Peter, the Prince of the Apostles, is upheld and defended."
-Bahá’ís understand Peter's station as The Rock upon which the church of God would be founded to mean that Peter's belief in Christ as the Son of the living God would serve as the foundation for Christianity, and that upon this belief would the foundation of the church of God, understood as the Law of God, be established.
-Peter appears in the writings of Bahá’u’lláh, the Prophet-Founder of the Bahá’í Faith, often referred to as The Rock:
+In the Bahá'í Faith "the primacy of Peter, the Prince of the Apostles, is upheld and defended."
+Bahá'ís understand Peter's station as The Rock upon which the church of God would be founded to mean that Peter's belief in Christ as the Son of the living God would serve as the foundation for Christianity, and that upon this belief would the foundation of the church of God, understood as the Law of God, be established.
+Peter appears in the writings of Bahá'u'lláh, the Prophet-Founder of the Bahá'í Faith, often referred to as The Rock:

 Ossetian mythology

-His name with a prefix dan (related to river names) was applied to Donbettyr, the Osettian god of waters, patron of fish and fishermen.
+His name with a prefix dan (related to river names) was applied to Donbettyr, the Ossetian god of waters, patron of fish and fishermen.